-The Nunavut Scientists Act applies only to research conducted in the Nunavut Settlement Area.
+The Nunavut Scientists Act applies only to research conducted within the Territory of Nunavut, including Territorial waters.
 Research conducted in the Northwest Territories is subject to separate licensing under the NWT Scientists Act administered by the Aurora Research Institute (www.nwtresearch.com).
 You will need permits from both agencies for transboundary research activities.